The site that launched a thousand English papers

 Songs Inspired by Literature.
 If you’re a Lemony kind of fan you’ll want to check out this site which goes over songs with a literary wellspring.
 Of course what’s more interesting are the ones that become their own literary wellspring (and Bob Dylan, Laurie Anderson, and Frank Zappa are the masters of this).

 Got some comments?
-Drop me an email at webmaster AT quidditch DOTCOM.
+Drop me an email at zyg AT sumatra DOTCOM.

 There’s lots of places you can get any of the books or authors referred to in the Events books.
 My favorite is the library.